HSF/hsf.github.io/_training/howto-event.md

         margin: 0 auto;
     }
 </style>
 **Great!** We gladly welcome anyone who is interested in helping bootstrap the education of the HEP community.
 At this point in time, we as a group have accrued a fair bit of experience and offer to work with you to make your event as effective and efficient as possible.
-We aim to do this in a way that stays coherent with the approach and "philosophy" of the HSF-Training group so as to make the tools and techniques that are developed persistent, re-useable, and broadly accessible.
+We aim to do this in a way that stays coherent with the approach and "philosophy" of the HSF-Training group so as to make the tools and techniques that are developed persistent, reusable, and broadly accessible.

 If you have an inkling that you are keen to do this, go to [our top page]( {{site.baseurl}} / workinggroups/training.html) and ping us or join our weekly meetings.
 We don't bite, reach out and say _"Hi!"_.